Free IEP Goal Bank With 175+ Goals and Printable Tracking Sheets

 Self-Advocacy IEP Goal Bank

-Self-advocacy goals are for skills from decision-making to goal attainment, asking for help, and self-advocacy.
+Self-advocacy goals are for skills from decision-making to goal attainment, asking for help, and speaking up for yourself.
 These are important skills that students need to develop, especially as they transition into independent living, college, and career.

 • [STUDENT] will effectively communicate their needs and preferences in the classroom by [raising their hand, writing a note].